gitpeut/SnowRadio/README.md

                       // is not necessary anymore but more importantly, the credentials will remain readable in the compiled code.
                       //
 </pre>

+Compiling and uploading can be done in the ARduino IDE.
+Creating and populating the flash filesystem is required, and should be done using the
+ESP32 Sketch data upload utility, currently, this is the most feature-rich version: https://github.com/lorol/arduino-esp32fs-plugin, it allows for SPIFFS, LittleFS and FFat filesystems.

 <h2>faq</h2>
 <ul>
 <li>Touch calibration <br />